Louis Luchini: Stanford University

 Luchini was recruited to run for Stanford University and majored in human biology, intending to pursue a career in medicine.
 The Stanford team won NCAA Division I cross country championships in both 2002 and 2003, winning the 2003 contest by 150 points.
 Luchini earned 11 All-America citations at Stanford.
 He finished fifth at the 2002 NCAA Division I Cross Country Championships, sixth at the 2003 NCAA Division I Cross Country Championships, and 37th at the 2000 IAAF World Cross Country Championships – Junior men's race.
 He graduated from Stanford in 2004.

 Professional career

 After graduation, Luchini signed a professional running contract with Nike.
 In 2004 and 2008, he competed in the U.S. Olympic Trials.
 In 2009, Luchini returned to Maine and worked as an assistant coach to the Ellsworth High School cross country team.
 As a resident of Ellsworth, Luchini won the Maine Men's division of the 2011 Beach to Beacon 10K.
 He assumed the role of head coach for Ellsworth in 2015.
 In 2018, the girls' team won a state title for the first time in 40 years.

-Luchini is one of only four men from Maine who have competed in at least two U.S. Olympic Trials and won the Maine Men's division of the Beach to Beacon 10K, along with Ben True, Riley Masters, and Matt Rand.
+Luchini is one of only four men from Maine who have competed in at least two U.S. Olympic Trials and won the Maine title at the Beach to Beacon 10K, along with Ben True, Riley Masters, and Matt Rand.
 In August 2020, Luchini was named to the Maine Running Hall of Fame.